 This article discusses disability benefits for children with cerebral palsy.
 The rules are different for adults (anyone over 18).
 If you need to apply for SSI or SSDI as an adult with cerebral palsy, see our article on disability benefits for adults with cerebral palsy.

 Impairments caused by cerebral palsy can include stiff muscles, muscle weakness, unusual gait, difficulties chewing, talking, hearing, or seeing, and seizures.
-Cerebral palsy can have mild effects on movement and intelligence or it can have extremely disruptive effects on a child’s activities, resulting in the inability to walk, epilepsy, and/or mental retardation.
+Cerebral palsy can have mild effects on movement and intelligence or it can have extremely disruptive effects on a child's activities, resulting in the inability to walk, epilepsy, and/or intellectual disorder.
 CP is usually not diagnosed until the child is one or two years old.

 Children who suffer serious impairments from cerebral palsy may be medically eligible for Supplemental Security Income (SSI) if the child's cerebral palsy seriously limits major activities like walking, using his or hands effectively, or communicating.
 To be financially eligible for SSI, the child and his or her parents (or stepparents) cannot make over the SSI income limits or own too many assets (not counting a house).

 Mild cerebral palsy will not qualify for disability benefits.
-The SSA sets out what’s required to get disability benefits for a child with cerebral palsy in listing 111.07, which was significantly updated in 2016.
+The SSA sets out what's required to get disability benefits for a child with cerebral palsy in listing 111.07.
 To qualify for SSI under this listing, a child with cerebral palsy must have problems with two extremities that cause severe difficulty walking, standing, balancing, getting up from a seated position, or using their arms and hands effectively.

 For older children, to qualify based on their difficulty walking, standing or balancing, Social Security may look at their ability to stand for a period of time, climb stairs, and/or sustain a reasonable walking pace over a sufficient distance to be able to carry out age-appropriate activities.
 A child who can walk effectively with a cane will generally not qualify for SSI, but a child who needs to use both arms to operate a walker may qualify; a child must be unable to walk independently without the use of a hand-held device that requires the use of both arms.
 For children who are too young to be expected to walk independently, Social Security may look at their functioning in comparison to others of their age.